Darcyddx/Active-Vision/Documentation/Reflection_and_improvement/sprint2.md

 ## Actionable improvements

+During Sprint 2, our team achieved significant milestones in developing a real-time human pose estimation and tactical action recognition system for mobile deployment.
+We successfully delivered keypoint detection and pose classification tasks on schedule, deploying the models to mobile devices.
+However, several challenges and areas for improvement emerged during this phase.

+**Keypoint Detection**
+We optimized the MobileNetV2-based keypoint detection model by quantizing it to FP16 precision, enabling stable 30 FPS inference on mobile GPUs.
+While this demonstrated feasibility for real-time use, attempts to further reduce memory and power consumption by quantizing to INT8 resulted in significant accuracy degradation.
+Given that FP16 consumes more memory and increases GPU power usage, resolving INT8 quantization issues will be critical for long-term scalability and user experience.
+To enhance performance, we plan to explore more efficient architectures like LiteHRNet and RTMPose, which have shown superior accuracy-efficiency trade-offs in recent research.

+**Pose Classification**
+For tactical action recognition, we implemented an RNN-based model that processes keypoint sequences to classify athlete movements.
+While functional, the model’s accuracy remains suboptimal, likely due to limited training data and overfitting.
+To address this, we will prioritize expanding our dataset with diverse athlete scenarios and augmenting existing data.
+Additionally, we aim to experiment with state-of-the-art spatial-temporal graph convolutional networks (ST-GCN), which could better capture skeletal joint relationships and motion patterns.

+**Team Collaboration & Workflow**
+Our teamwork improved markedly compared to previous terms, particularly in stakeholder communication, task prioritization, and cross-functional coordination.
+However, GitHub branch management remains a pain point.
+Frequent merge conflicts and inconsistent branching strategies consumed substantial time during integration.
+Moving forward, we will adopt a standardized Git workflow (e.g., GitFlow) and enforce stricter code review practices to streamline collaboration.
+Tools like automated CI/CD pipelines and branch protection rules may also help mitigate these issues.

+**Next Steps**
+Immediate priorities include resolving INT8 quantization challenges, benchmarking LiteHRNet/RTMPose for mobile compatibility, and expanding the pose classification dataset.
+For team processes, refining version control practices will be essential to sustain productivity as the project grows in complexity.
+While hurdles remain, Sprint 2 demonstrated our ability to deliver functional solutions under tight deadlines while identifying actionable paths for technical and operational refinement.

+This phase underscored the importance of balancing optimization with model robustness and highlighted the need for scalable engineering practices as we progress toward a production-ready system.

 ## Task estimations and velocity tracking
 During Sprint 2, our team's task estimations and velocity tracking revealed both progress and areas for improvement.
 From the Burn-down Chart, we observed that remaining tasks initially stayed constant before experiencing a sudden increase starting April 24, rising from 8 to 18 tasks by April 29.
 This indicated either underestimated task complexity or new tasks being added mid-sprint.
 The subsequent drop on April 30—from 18 to 10—shows a last-minute push to close tasks, further suggesting initial estimations lacked accuracy and workload was not evenly distributed throughout the sprint.